Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Asymptotic boundary conditions and the gauge group

 In this way, we again arrive at the familiar fact that the group of boundary-preserving ``allowed'' gauge transformations $\mathcal{G}^I$ consists of those that become constant at infinity at the appropriate rate.
 We need not worry anymore about what this rate is precisely,\footnote{But note that, by choosing to formalize asymptotic infinite in the way done here, we picked $\mathcal{O}(r^{-2})$ as the preferred fall-off rate.} since it does not play a role when working on the compact space $\hat{\Sigma}$, where there is only one simple condition on the transformations in $\mathcal{G}^I$, namely that they are constant on $\partial\hat{\Sigma}$.
 It is also clear why gauge fields $A$, when viewed on $\hat{\Sigma}$, automatically approach the fixed flat connection $\hat{A}_\infty\in\Omega^1(\partial\hat{\Sigma},\mathfrak{g})$ at the same rate that tangent vectors $\alpha_A$ approach zero.
-This follows from the requirement that the space of ``electric fields'' is precisely the tangent space to $Q$.
-Since $T_AQ\cong Q$, any choice of asymptotic behavior for elements in $T_AQ$ automatically translates this behavior onto $Q$ itself.
+This follows from understanding the space of ``electric fields'' as the tangent space to $Q$, a consequence of our choice to work in one specific dynamical boundary sector.
+Since $T_AQ\cong Q$ (viewed as vector spaces rather than affine spaces), any choice of asymptotic behavior for elements in $T_AQ$ automatically translates this behavior onto $Q$ itself.

+\begin{remark} When choosing the \textit{zero connection} as the Dirichlet boundary condition on the conformal boundary, we are already viewing the space $\Omega^1(\partial\hat{\Sigma},\mathfrak{g})$ of connections on the boundary as a \textit{vector} space rather than an \textit{affine} space.
+Indeed, as an affine space, this space of connections has no zero element.
+It is therefore more precise to say that one first chooses a Dirichlet boundary condition as an element $\hat{A}_\infty\in \text{Conn}(\hat{P}_{\partial\hat{ \Sigma}})$, i.e. as a connection 1-form over the boundary, and then one uses this connection as the reference appearing in Theorem \ref{curvatureadjointbundle}.
+This ensures that, on the boundary, the Dirichlet boundary condition appears as the zero connection.
+On the interior of space, the space of connections must then still be viewed as an affine space (cf. Remark \ref{affineremark}), but this procedure nonetheless gives a trivialization-independent definition of the dynamical sector defined by one's choice of Dirichlet boundary condition. \end{remark}